 Literally all of the lights in this room are powered by remote so we needed a pretty tray to hold them all.
 Pray that we never lose them!

 I potato printed a scrap of fabric and turned it into this sweet little no-sew pillow.

-I posted the tutorial on how I decoupaged these storage cube organizers with paper bags last week, but I never showed you the backs!
+I posted the tutorial on how I decoupaged these storage cube organizers with paper bags, but I never showed you the backs!
 I ended up covering them with sheet moss glued to presentation boards from the dollar store.
 It’s all about the little details 🙂